-The Board covenants in the Bond Order to levy and assess, for each year that all or any part of the Bonds remain outstanding and unpaid, a tax adequate to provide funds to pay the principal of and interest on the Bonds.
-See "RISK FACTORS-Economic Factors and Interest Rates," "Tax Rate Distribution" and "Tax Roll Information" herein, and "TAXING PROCEDURES."
+The Board covenants in the Bond Orders to levy and assess, for each year that all or any part of the Bonds remain outstanding and unpaid, a tax adequate to provide funds to pay the principal of and interest on the Bonds.
+See "Tax Rate Distribution" and "Tax Roll Information" below and "TAX PROCEDURES."

-Maintenance Tax
+Maintenance and Operations Tax

 The Board has the statutory authority to levy and collect an annual ad valorem tax for the operation and maintenance of the District, if such a maintenance tax is authorized by the District's voters.
-A maintenance tax election was held on November 5, 2013, and voters of the District authorized, among other things, the Board to levy a maintenance tax at a rate not to exceed \$1.50 per \$100 taxable assessed valuation for operations and maintenance costs.
+A maintenance tax election was held on May 10, 2014, and voters of the District authorized, among other things, the Board to levy a maintenance tax at a rate not to exceed \$1.50 per \$100 taxable assessed valuation for general operations and maintenance costs.
+At the same election, voters authorized the Board to levy a maintenance tax for operations and maintenance costs of recreational facilities at a rate not to exceed \$0.10 per \$100 taxable assessed valuation.
 A maintenance tax is in addition to taxes which the District is authorized to levy for paying principal of and interest on the Bonds.
 See "Debt Service Tax" above.